cqse/teamscale-jacoco-agent/USAGE.md

 # Teamscale JaCoCo Client

+## Command line options

+You can run the JAR file without arguments to get a list and description of all available options.

 ## Installation

-This document explains how to instrument your application so coverage is recorded and run the teamscale-jacoco-client which writes the recorded coverage to disk at regular intervals.
+This section explains how to instrument your application so coverage is recorded and run the teamscale-jacoco-client which writes the recorded coverage to disk at regular intervals.

 This document assumes a Unix environment but the tool works just as well under Windows.
 Just